austintt/PodcastPlayer/README.md

 ![subscriptions](Assets/subscriptions.PNG)

-I made a simple podcast player in Swift.
-App can search iTunes' repository of podcasts, view available episodes in a podcast's feed, download, and play an episode.
+I'm making a simple podcast player in Swift.
+Currently, the app can search iTunes' repository of podcasts, view available episodes in a podcast's feed, download, and play an episode.

 ![subscriptions](Assets/feed.PNG)